 The Board articulates its roles and responsibilities in its Board Charter, and describes those areas reserved for the Board’s determination.
-To assist in the performance of its responsibilities, the Board has established four key committees comprising non-executive directors.
+To assist in the performance of its responsibilities, the Board has established five key committees comprising non-executive directors.
 The membership of the committees is set out in the membership table which is followed by the charter for each committee.

 The Board Charter specifies how Medibank and the Medibank Group are governed so as to promote Medibank and protect the interests of shareholders, including Board roles and responsibilities, membership and operations, and decision-making structures.

 The Risk Management Committee charter includes its purpose, role, membership, meetings and performance evaluation process.

 The People and Remuneration Committee charter includes its purpose, role, membership, meetings and performance evaluation process.